Andrew Williams

 Challenge

-Modern software systems increasingly rely on access to real-time data, but many avionics platforms expose data through legacy interfaces that cannot be modified without impacting certification or flight-critical behavior.
-The challenge was to design a system that could observe and distribute avionics data in real time while remaining non-intrusive, deterministic, and compatible with existing constraints.
+Modern software systems increasingly rely on access to real-time data, but many avionics platforms expose data through proprietary legacy interfaces that can't be modified without impacting certification or flight-critical behavior.
+The challenge was to design a system that could observe and distribute avionics data in real time while remaining non-intrusive, deterministic, and fully compatible with existing certification constraints.

 Solution

-Designed and implemented a modular C++/Python software architecture that ingests, translates, and disseminates avionics bus data through a controlled, observational pipeline.
-The system emphasized non-intrusive data exposure, preserving certified system boundaries while enabling downstream analysis and application access.
+I designed and implemented a modular C++ and Python software architecture that generates, ingests, translates, and disseminates avionics bus data through a controlled, observational pipeline.
+The system emphasized non-intrusive data exposure that preserved certified system boundaries while enabling downstream analysis and application access.

 Impact